Immigration policy of the United States: 21st century

+21st Century Developments

+In May 2023, the U.S. ended its use of Title 42, a public health directive enacted during the COVID-19 pandemic that allowed for the rapid expulsion of migrants without standard asylum procedures.
+Over 2.8 million expulsions occurred under the policy.
+After it expired, U.S. Customs and Border Protection reported a record 249,785 migrant encounters at the U.S.-Mexico border in December 2023 alone.

+In 2023, a federal judge in Texas reaffirmed that the Deferred Action for Childhood Arrivals (DACA) program was unlawful, though existing recipients were allowed to renew protections.
+As of early 2024, the program remained in place for current recipients, but new applications were still not being accepted.

+In early 2024, bipartisan negotiations in Congress sought to tie immigration reform to foreign aid packages.
+Proposals included stricter asylum rules, expanded border enforcement, and expedited deportation procedures.
+Although the deal gained attention, it stalled due to disagreement over executive authority and humanitarian concerns.

+In 2023, U.S. immigration authorities expanded use of the CBP One mobile app to manage asylum appointments at official ports of entry.
+The Biden administration promoted the app as a way to encourage orderly migration and reduce unauthorized crossings.
+However, advocacy groups raised concerns about limited daily appointment slots, connectivity issues, and unequal access to technology among migrants.

+That same year, migrant encounters at the border increasingly involved people from countries like Venezuela, Haiti, and Guatemala, reflecting shifting regional migration patterns.

+Despite repeated efforts to pass comprehensive immigration reform, major proposals continued to stall in Congress as of 2024.

 Legal immigration

-The United States immigration system is based on the Nationality Act of 1965 and the Immigration Act of 1990 (INA).
-The Citizenship and Immigration Services are responsible for refining immigration applications and administering the immigration process.
+The United States current arbitrary immigration system is based on the Nationality Act of 1965 and the Immigration Act of 1990 (INA).
+The Citizenship and Immigration Services are responsible for reviewing immigration applications and administering the immigration process.
 The INA allows the United States to grant approximately 675,000 permanent immigrant visas each year.
 In addition to the 675,000 permanent visas, the INA does not have a limit on the annual admission of U.S. citizens (e.g. spouses, parents, and children under 21 years of age).
 Family relationships, employment ties, or humanitarian protection are main causes for immigrant seeking temporary or permanent U.S. residence.
-Also, each year the President (currently Joe Biden) is required to address the congress and place an annual number of refugees to be admitted into the United States through the U.S. Refugee Admissions Program.
+Also, each year the President (currently Donald Trump) is required to address the congress and place an annual number of refugees to be admitted into the United States through the U.S. Refugee Admissions Program.
 When a person legally migrates into the United States they obtain an immigrant visa and become a lawful permanent resident (LPR).
+During President Donald Trump's term, a proposal was made to overhaul the inefficient immigration system and replace it with a unified points-based system, envisioned as a neutral and fair version of the RAISE Act.